-Regular exercise boasts numerous benefits—it can improve your mood, boost your energystrengthen your body, promote better sleep,lower blood pressure and aid in weight loss (CDC.gov) .
+Regular exercise boasts numerous benefits—it can improve your mood, boost your energy, strengthen your body, promote better sleep, lower blood pressure, and aid in weight loss (CDC.gov) .
 Make moving your body a regular habit—schedule exercise just like you schedule meetings.
 No time?
-Get creative: Take the stairs instead of the elevator, intentionally park your car far away from your destination, take advantage of your onsite gym at work, sit on an exercise ball at your desk, take a walk on your break instead of aimlessly scrolling through your phone, rev up your housework or your intimate life.
+Get creative: Take the stairs instead of the elevator, park your car far away from your destination, take advantage of your onsite gym at work, sit on an exercise ball at your desk, take a walk on your break instead of aimlessly scrolling on your phone, rev up your housework or your intimate life.

 Whenever you stop to appreciate someone or something in your life, you experience the feel-good nature of gratitude.
 There’s science behind that high, with research linking the practice of gratitude to physical changes in your brain.
-Some studies point to the effectiveness of gratitude in helping to depression and anxiety.
+Some studies show gratitude can help with depression and anxiety.
 With an attitude of gratitude, you can not only uplift your life but also positively impact the world around you: Make eye contact and smile first at a passerby, hold the door for someone, buy a stranger coffee, let another car in while driving.
 You never know how one small gesture can change someone’s day.

 Saying “no” can be hard, but empowering yourself to define your boundaries is freeing.
 When you learn to set limits, you begin to protect your energy and embrace the power of “no.” First, imagine how it would feel to start establishing boundaries.
 What if you had the authority to say, “No, that doesn’t work for me,” and move on without a second thought?
 Realize that your time and energy is valuable and limited and treat it accordingly.
 Just like gratitude, the practice of setting boundaries positively impacts others.
 When we empower ourselves to respect our time and energy, we inspire others to do the same.